Fried Egg, Asparagus, Crimini, Surchoix De Chevre

 - 4 ounces Surchoix De Chevre, thinly sliced, broken into coarse bite size pieces

-- olive oil, approximately 11/2 to 2 tablespoons each for both asparagus and mushrooms
+- 2 tablespoons each olive oil for asparagus and mushrooms

 - 5 sprigs fresh thyme, leaves removed from sprigs

 - 1 tablespoon butter, plus more

 - cracked black pepper